-Broadband connections in Upper Tone vary widely, due to improvements from new service roll-outs but also failures with the last two rounds of contracts awarded by Connecting Devon and Somerset.
+Broadband connections in Upper Tone vary widely, due to improvements from new service roll-outs but also failures with previous contracts awarded by Connecting Devon and Somerset.
 This has left some areas with ultrafast full-fibre networks provided by Airband, Gigaclear, Openreach or Technological.
-Others having superfast broadband with fibre to roadside cabinets.
-And large areas still left with only slow wire connections from local exchanges all the way to their properties.
+Others have superfast broadband with fibre to roadside cabinets.
+And some areas are still left with slow copper wire connections from local exchanges all the way to their properties.

-This page provides details of current services in Upper Tone parishes and the town of Wiveliscombe, links to register interest in full-fibre broadband as networks expand, and information on alternative options (near the end), including wireless broadband on mobile networks.
+This page provides details of current services in Wiveliscombe and Upper Tone parishes, links to register interest in full-fibre broadband as networks expand, and information on alternatives, including for wireless broadband on mobile networks.

 .